WORLD GEOGRAPHY A - Z ATLAS

 THE ULTIMATE GLOBAL CHALLENGE

 A robot ship is to circle the globe autonomously adding a new scientific dimension to an already exciting solar powered expedition.
 As you can imagine, the planet's geography is pivotal to the planning of the route and the design of the ship.
 Many routes have been proposed, developed and investigated.
 The best example of which, and the most likely, is shown on this page as the 'Sunshine Route.'
-(Please note this project is under new management.)
+(Please note this project is under new management by a film company, rather than a navigation attempt.)

 One of the most important factors to be considered is the safety of the ship.
 We would have said crew, but this ship can complete this mission unmanned.
 Many tropical areas are only safe from storms for six months of the year and other areas are prone to piracy.
 Our route is west-about so as not to fight the prevailing winds on a course designed to capture the sun.
 The ships average performance will determine the time of the voyage and that depends on how much sunshine it can capture.